theripper93/canvas3dcompendium/wiki/ParticleSystem.md

 When creating an effect, the effect will return it's id.
 You can use this Id later to stop the effect.
 You can also execute `Particle3D.stop("all")` to stop all effects.
 If you used the `.name()` property on effect creation you can also `.stop(name)` to stop all effects with that name.

+## Try it yourself!

+These are several examples showcasing the Particle3D system that are a good starting point for understanding the system and creating your own custom effects.
+Create new `Script Macros` in your game with the code blocks below to try them out in 3DCanvas and see the different effects.
+You can adjust the variables to see how those influence the effects.
+These macros are also all available to import directly in the `3D Canvas Particle Effects` macro compendium!
+Simply select a token, target some tokens and run the macros, you will see them in action!

 ## Examples:

 ### Frostbolt: